makrai/notes/demszky-23-llm-psycho.md

 * popular because the LLM does not need to be re-fitted (that is, the underlying model parameters are not changed) Instead, the type of output the LLM generates is tailored to match user-generated prompts.
-Thus, the customization can happen quickly.
-For
+Thus, the customization can happen quickly
   * eg a user interested in fostering a stress-can-be-enhancing mindset could prompt-tune an LLM with the following prompt:
     “Here is some good advice to give to people who are very stressed.  [user